Last updated:

 - renamed Treaty on the Functioning of the European Union (TFEU) from 1 December 2009.

-The articles of today's TFEU have been renumbered twice, by the Treaty of Amsterdam, then the Treaty of Lisbon; article-number conversion tables are annexed to the Amsterdam and Lisbon treaties.
+The articles of the Treaty of Rome/TEC/TFEU have been renumbered twice, by the Treaty of Amsterdam, then the Treaty of Lisbon; article-number conversion tables are annexed to the Amsterdam and Lisbon treaties.

-For further information, see 'Building the EU through the Treaties', on EUR-Lex.
+For further information, see summaries of legislation on institutional affairs, on EUR-Lex.

 Other treaties